Part of Forebrain

 Thus, the hypothalamus controls the cardiovascular, respiratory, and alimentary functions.

 - The anterior part helps in decreasing body temperature by causing cutaneous vasodilation & increases sweating

 The posterior part of the hypothalamus is stimulated in cold climates increasing sympathetic activity.

 3) Regulation of sensation of thirst & water intake

-- Lateral part of hypothalamus acts a thirst center
+- The lateral part of the hypothalamus acts as a thirst center

 4) Regulation of Hunger/Food intake